Application-side guidance

 1. 1

-Work out whether the user is really asking about the application path, the photo path, or both at once.
+Work out whether the real blocker is the application path, the supporting documents, the renewal route, or the photo itself.

 2. 2